 The dashboard designer allows you to configure and edit the layout of the tiles on the page.

 The dashboard designer works in the same way whether you are designing a dashboard or a perspective, but before you start you may find it helpful to understand which is best suited to your needs: How to create a dashboard and Working with perspectives.

 The dashboard designer has been significantly improved in version 5, and we recommend that everyone upgrades to the latest version of Dashboard Server.

 In v5 it is possible to create tile layouts that were only possible by editing the page JSON in older Dashboard Server versions.
-If you are using Dashboard Server v4 see How to use the dashboard designer (v4).

 The dashboard is saved as you go along so there's no need to save your changes.
 You can find your draft dashboard by clicking on the right-hand menu ☰ > system > unpublished.
 Your draft dashboard is not visible to anyone other than you until you publish it.